samvera/samvera.github.io/pages/samvera/ui_testing/dashboard-testing.md

 The Transfers Received table will populate with requests for works that have been transferred to you.
 The table includes the work title, transfer date, the ID of the user the transfer is coming from, the status of the transfer, and the comments that were included with the transfer.
 The Status column will include a Reject button and an Accept drop-down list.
 In the Accept drop-down list, one has the ability to: Allow the depositor to retain edit access, Remove depositor access, and Authorize depositor as proxy.
 Selecting any of these Accept or Reject actions will update the table with a static Status of either accepted or rejected.

+### Comments: Transfers

+- Note: if the repo is CAS authenticating, the person assigned as batch user, nobody will be able to transfer content to them. so if CAS is enabled the default batch user is not created properly because password doesn't exist. for some reason we're also seeing that one cannot transfer content to the batch user.

+- Ideally the batch user would never be visible in the UI, IMO.
+And should work in CAS situations.
+New ticket?

 ## Reports
 The Reports page allows a user to submit a date range for which they would like statistics reported.
 The date range may be entered in the two date fields labelled Start and End.
 Selecting Load Stats will refresh the statistics in the Works Statistics, Newest Users, and Deposits by Users areas of the page.
 Leaving the End field should use today’s date as the default End date.